liweinan/liweinan.github.io/_posts/2017-03-07-using-font-ligatures-in-daily-coding.md

 ---
-title: Usage Of Typographic Ligature In Coding
+title: "Usage Of Typographic Ligature In Coding"
-abstract: In writing and typography, a ligature occurs where two or more graphemes or letters are joined as a single glyph.
-In this article, I'd like to introduce several fonts that supports ligatures you can use in various coding tools and text editors.
+abstract: "In writing and typography, a ligature occurs where two or more graphemes or letters are joined as a single glyph.
+In this article, I'd like to introduce several fonts that supports ligatures you can use in various coding tools and text editors."
 ---

 # {{ page.title }}